jrich71/ai-case-study/README.md

         - Wiley ($114.3 million)
         - Taylor & Francis ($76.8 million)
         - Sage ($31.6 million)

+    - Individual journals as well as academic institutions could be intended customers (although they may well be secondary given their budgets and resources often don't match those of the largest publishers).

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)